American Heritage Lyceum Philharmonic: Events

 In 2012, the Lyceum Philharmonic was also featured in the Public Broadcasting Service (PBS) Special: The Piano Guys.

 In 2013, the Lyceum Philharmonic played in the Days of '47 annual concert.

-The group also played in the Muzart Foundation concert "We are Hope" in November 2013.
+The group also played in the Muzart Foundation "We are Hope" concert in November 2013.

 The orchestra has played with renowned guest artists such as: Jenny Oaks Baker, The Five Browns, Paul Cardall, Alex Boye, David Archuleta, Peter Breinholt, Mark Wood, and Jackie Evancho, among others.